Eric Niquette UI, UX, Accessibility

 </table>

-Empty cells and state indicators
+Empty cells

 In general, care should be taken to avoid leaving empty cells in a data table.
 Some screen readers will opt to skip empty cells, breaking the linear flow of data.
 Instead, provide useful information to the user.
 If the cells contains no value, opt for a text value of "0" or "Null".